barrioskilo/MLOPS_group97/reports/README.md

 > **What is the total code coverage (in percentage) of your code?
 If you code had an code coverage of 100% (or close**
 > **to), would you still trust it to be error free?
 Explain you reasoning.**
 >
-> Answer length: 100-200 words.
->
-> Example:
-> *The total code coverage of code is X%, which includes all our source code.
-We are far from 100% coverage of our **
-> *code and even if we were then...*
->
 > Answer:

 The total code coverage of code is 38%.
-The coverage report shows that the other listed files, including `__init__.py` files and `build_features.py`, have 100% coverage.
+The coverage report shows that the listed files, including `__init__.py` files and `build_features.py`, have 100% coverage.
 This means that all lines in these files are covered by tests.
 High coverage percentages in these files are a positive sign, suggesting that tests effectively validate the functionality implemented in these modules.
 The focus may need to be on increasing coverage in `lightning_train.py`, where a lower percentage suggests areas that are not thoroughly tested.
+Even if your code has a very high coverage, it doesn't ensure that there are no errors.
+While good testing can catch many issues, it might miss some complex situations or unique cases.
+Also, the quality of tests matters; they should be well-crafted to truly check if the code is correct.
+So, high coverage is good, but it's best when combined with other testing methods like unit tests, integration tests, and manual testing to make sure your software is strong and dependable.

 ### Question 9

 > **Did you workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
 >
-> Answer length: 100-200 words.
->
-> Example:
-> *We made use of both branches and PRs in our project.
-In our group, each member had an branch that they worked on in*
-> *addition to the main branch.
-To merge code we ...*
->
 > Answer:

---- question 9 fill here ---
+We didn't use branches and pull requests in our workflow.
+However, if we had, it would have helped by allowing us to work on different parts of the code separately.
+Branches act like different workspaces for features or fixes.
+Pull requests then let us propose changes and get them reviewed before adding them to the main code.
+This helps catch mistakes early, keeps the main code clean, and allows multiple team members to work on things simultaneously without conflicts.
+Not using branches and pull requests might mean missing out on these benefits, making collaboration less organized and potentially causing issues in the code.

 ### Question 10